pbloem/kgbench-data/README.md

 # Datasets

-## amfull
+## amFull

-Like the Legacy AM dataset (in the repository as am1k), this features the metadata for the collection of the Amsterdam Museum.
-The classification task is to
+Like the Legacy AM dataset (in the repository as am1k), this features the metadata for the collection of the Amsterdam Museum, but has been extended to also include images.
+If used for classification, the task is to predict the type of an artefact.

+### amPlus

+An extension of the legacy AM, with added datatype annotations and images.

 ## dmgFull